Have Fun With Food: Labor Saving Kitchen Cooking Gadgets

 - Love Vegetables:

 I won't admit to being a huge lover of vegetables, however I do enjoy them in a soup, stew, casserole or roasted with garlic.
 As long as I don't spend hours chopping I will try anything...
-With my veggie chopper that's exactly what I can do, try anything.
-I also really like two other gadgets.
+With my veggie chopper (FIG 2) that's exactly what I can do, try anything.
+I also really like three other gadgets.

 I do like corn on the cob.
 BBQ corn on the cob or griddled corn on the cob is really tasty and good for you.
 A big blob of garlic butter and I'm thrilled, delicious.
 Using corn holders for this tasty finger food means easy to eat, no mess corn on the cob and I don't have to wait for the corn to cool.
 Perfect.

 I do have another favorite vegetable dish; thinly sliced potatoes layered liberally with diced onion and crushed garlic in a deep bottom oven dish, drizzle with olive oil and top with knobs of butter.
-Season well and place in the oven on a medium setting for about 30 minutes (until soft in the middle, but crisp on the top.
-My mandoline slicer comes in very handy with this dish.
+Season well and place in the oven on a medium setting for about 30 minutes (until soft in the middle, but crisp on the top).
+My mandoline slicer (FIG 4) comes in very handy with this dish.
 The mandoline is a real handy gadget for slicing vegetables thinly and makes great veggie chips.

 - Love Citrus: